 Through Carebridge, the confidential, convenient, and no-cost employee assistance program, families in need of child and adult care may seek help and find referrals.
 For additional child and elder care information and referral support, click here to learn about the comprehensive services of Carebridge or click here to login to the Carebridge website using NYU member access code FTN59.
 Click here to view the elder care support and referrals offered through Health Advocate, an NYU benefit and the leading independent healthcare advocacy and assistance organization, or click here to view the Health Advocate website.

 Nursing mothers on campus have access to private, dedicated spaces to comfortably and conveniently express milk.
 Nursing rooms are available near Washington Square at 25 West Fourth Street (open access, closed Sundays) and 726 Broadway (reservations required), and near Union Square at 105 East 17th Street (pictured below, reservations required).
 To request a timeslot and obtain an access code for reservable spaces in Manhattan locations, email LiveSmart at firstname.lastname@example.org.
-In Brooklyn, a nursing room is reservable at 2 MetroTech Center by emailing Eve Henderson, Valerie Davis, and Judy Brown.
+In Brooklyn, a nursing room is reservable at 2 MetroTech Center by emailing Eve Henderson, Valerie Davis, and Judy Brown, or at 6 MetroTech Center, Jacobs Administrative Building, Room 256K, by requesting the key from the security desk.
 A valid NYU ID card must be presented for access.
 To learn about the Nursing Mothers in the Workplace Act and the responsibilities of employees and their supervisors, review the University policy.